tknerr/ruby-devpack/README.md

 # Ruby DevPack

 A DevPack with all you need for developing with Ruby on Windows, shrink-wrapped in a portable package.
+No installation, just [extract and get going](https://github.com/tknerr/ruby-devpack#usage)!

 ## What's inside?